madamadam-c/pokemon-showdown-replays/README.md

 html = Download.create_replay(replay_object)
 ```
 The `show_full_damage` parameter is optional and defaults to `False`.
 When it is `True` and the log produced by the Pokémon Showdown! server has health shown in
-full, the replay will show the exact damage dealt by a move and the exact percentage of health a pokemon has left.
+full (ie. 347/550 and not 64/100), the replay will show the exact damage dealt by a move and the exact percentage of health a pokemon has left.
 For example:
 347 / 550 will be shown as 63.1% hp when it is enabled and 64% hp when it is disabled.
 It will also be 64/100 in the replay's log.